kwobny/Old-Robotics-Repo/README.md

 Consider multiplying aux and main buffer values by their respective scale factors when syncing them to each other.

 Consider removing syncMotor execution in rotate robot and lintrans function, and adding syncMotor execution in more comprex commands which use the lintrans and rotate basic functions.
 Do this so that when using in teleOp and applying both commands, that syncMotors is executed once instead of twice.

+Consider making wait for distance execute every period of seconds instead of in the loop, to make code more efficient and fast.

+Decide whether or not wait for distance is wait for distance, or displacement, or include both.
+Probably will do distance, because that is just easier to implrement.

 ---